ricklancee/maljs/README.md

 ### Testing

 **NOTE: Tests are run against the live MAL Api, Don't use your actual MAL account if you don't want to alter your list**

+If you want to test locally run chrome with the ` --args --disable-web-security --user-data-dir` commands, becuase MAL blocks request from a non-origin.

 In order to test add the file `env.js` to the project root.
 Add your MAL credentials to be able to send requests to the MAL api.